kalvn/shaarli-plugin-persistags/README.md

 # Shaarli Persistags plugin

-**Persistags** is a plugin that displays a short list of tags on the homepage, when you are logged in.
+**Persistags** is a plugin for [Shaarli](https://github.com/shaarli/shaarli) that displays a short list of tags on the homepage, when you are logged in.
 It allows quick access to your preferred tags.

 Example with Shaarli Material theme: